-Extra Credit: The 2% extra credit can be earned by completing course evaluations and related surveys which aim to improve the course and the educational experiences of your future peers.
-There are no other opportunities for extra credit beyond what is assigned by the course instructor.
+Extra Credit: The 10-pts extra credit can be earned by submitting a 1-page resume and the cover letter (details will be provided during the week 9); you will also be asked to submit course evaluations and related surveys which aim to improve the course and the educational experiences of your future peers.
+Note that your IA can recommend you for additional "extra-credit" based on your attitude, effort, and participation during the course.